wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     })
     ```

-    **TLS** — `tls.Config{MinVersion: tls.VersionTLS12, ServerName: host}` on every outbound client and every server config. `InsecureSkipVerify: true` is acceptable only when operator-configured with a secure default of `false`; hardcoded `true` is a defect. **Current audit:** ~48 production occurrences across multiple Go services; each must be reviewed.
+    **TLS** — `tls.Config{MinVersion: tls.VersionTLS12, ServerName: host}` on every outbound client and every server config. `InsecureSkipVerify: true` is acceptable only when operator-configured with a secure default of `false`; hardcoded `true` is a defect.

     **Constant-time comparison** with `crypto/subtle.ConstantTimeCompare` (or `hmac.Equal` for MACs). `crypto/rand.Read` for nonces, salts, IVs, session ids — never `math/rand`.
 Keep secret material in `[]byte` from the point of read (Go strings are immutable and cannot be zeroed).